rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 And when the ship was caught and could not face the wind, we gave way to it and were driven along. ^2715

-Running under the lee of a small island called Cauda, we managed with difficulty to secure the ship’s boat. ^2716
+Running under the lee of a small island called Cauda, we managed with difficulty to secure the ship's boat. ^2716

 After hoisting it up, they used supports to undergird the ship.
 Then, fearing that they would run aground on the Syrtis, they lowered the gear, and thus they were driven along. ^2717

 Since we were violently storm-tossed, they began the next day to jettison the cargo. ^2718

-And on the third day they threw the ship’s tackle overboard with their own hands. ^2719
+And on the third day they threw the ship's tackle overboard with their own hands. ^2719

 When neither sun nor stars appeared for many days, and no small tempest lay on us, all hope of our being saved was at last abandoned. ^2720